Chapter 1. An Overview of C++

 auto mkt_data = std::make_shared<LiveMktData>("CattleFutures");

-In the first case, make_unique<CallPayoff> makes it fairly obvious a unique pointer to a CallPayoff object is being created (with a strike of 75).
+In the first case, make_unique<CallPayoff> makes it fairly obvious that a unique pointer to a CallPayoff object is being created (with a strike of 75).
 In the second, make_shared<LiveMktData> says it is creating a shared pointer to a LiveMktData object (providing cattle futures prices).
-These sufficiently expressive and a lot easier to maintain than the following:
+These are sufficiently expressive and a lot easier to maintain than what would be required otherwise:

 std::unique_ptr<CallPayoff> call_payoff = std::make_unique<CallPayoff>(75.0);